-Long, hawk-eye headlamps are mounted higher than the upright grille, leading to an alert, bold look.
-Functional side cladding and rocker panels remind this Subaru is intended to be completely at home on gravel roads.
+The Outback has an alert, bold look, with long, hawk-eye headlamps mounted higher than the upright grille.
+Functional side cladding and rocker panels are a reminder this Subaru is intended to be at home on gravel roads.
 (And, indeed, it is.)
 At the rear, compound tail lamps blend into a broad rear hatch with a large rear window, integrating the design and helping to define the high beltline that keeps the Outback from being visually top-heavy.

 A roof rack is standard.
 The rack's crossbars are stowed in the roof rails for reduced wind noise, and can be swung into position when needed.
-The rack is designed so that the existing line of Subaru roof-rack accessories will still fit.
-The roof rack adds about two inches of height to the Outback.
+The rack, which is designed to fit Subaru's line of roof-rack accessories, adds about two inches of height to the Outback.
 The optional Power Moonroof subtracts about two inches of front headroom.

 Outback 3.6R models are visually identified by 17-inch wheels and larger, 225/60R17 tires, although four-cylinder Outbacks can be upgraded with the same wheel/tire combination by selecting Limited or Premium trim.

 The Outback models we drove had Premium trim and the better, 10-way driver's seat.
-The standard seats, four-way adjustable, might not be as adjustable, but they are well designed and there is lots of legroom and headroom.
-The cabin feels roomy, even after a long day of driving.
+The standard seats might not be as adjustable, but they are well designed and the cabin feels roomy, even after a long day of driving.
 There is a standard cargo tray, under floor storage, and grocery bag hooks behind the rear seats.

-We drove the Subaru Outback on highways, back roads and forest service trails in and around Missoula, Montana, for two days, and later for one week in the Pacific Northwest.
+We drove the Subaru Outback on highways, back roads and forest service trails in and around Missoula, Montana, for two days, the drove another Outback for a week in the Pacific Northwest.
 Our Montana route took us along the Blackfoot River and north to the Bob Marshall Wilderness area, and eventually along a series of dirt trails that lead to the Continental Divide, where we could look out over the mountains, hills and valleys of western Montana.
 We covered more than 200 miles, splitting time between a 2.5i with the CVT and a 3.6R with a 5-speed automatic transmission.